huabawa/Jalpc/_posts/2017-08-23-How-to-create-EC2-SNS-notifications.md

 9. Under Event Type, choose EC2 Instance State-change Notification
 10. Choose any state or specific states depending on what you want.
 11. Click Add Target.
 Scroll down and select SNS topic.
-12. Selec the topic that you had just created.
+12. Select the topic that you had just created.
 13. Click Configure Details.
 Write a name and description.
 Then, click Create rule.